Carrum Downs

 Carrum Downs has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects likely to affect the region.
-Notable projects include 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 McCormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
+AreaSearch has identified 15 projects that could affect this region.
+Notable ones are 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 Mccormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.